 Joy enjoys her family life with her husband and two sons.
 They have a dynamic lifestyle in greater Vancouver that includes skiing, golfing, lacrosse, soccer and baseball as well as camping and travel.
 Joy is an energetic member in her community as sports managers for soccer and baseball.

-Joy joined the board as a member in 2015, and was re-elected in 2016, to begin her second, three-year term on February 1, 2017.
-She is currently the chair and sits on the Governance Panel.
+Joy joined the board as a member in 2015 and was acclaimed to her third term beginning February 1, 2019.
+She is a past Board Chair and currently the elected board representative on the Registration Committee.

 Carin Plischke, Victoria

 In 2003 Carin began her occupational therapy practice in a variety of settings from primary care to long-term care.
 She stepped into a leadership position in 2007, as the manager of the Continuing Care and Integrated Rehabilitation Department at Alberta Health Services’ Westview Health Centre.
-In June 2010, she was appointed director of Occupational Health and Housing Programs at Beacon Community Services, and vice president in 2012.
-Currently, she is Beacon’s Vice President of Home Support and Residential Care with Beacon Community Services.
+Carin has worked in the not-for-profit sector including Vice President of Home Support and Residential Care with Beacon Community Services.
 Currently, Carin is the Director, Operations with the Vancouver Coastal Health Authority.

 Graduating from the University of Alberta in 2003, Carin remained committed to education, earning a Master of Health Studies, a Certificate in Business Administration and an Advanced Executive Certificate from Queen’s University.
 These diverse experiences and her continued passion for occupational therapy are strengths she brings to the COTBC Board.

 Carin is committed to leadership and excellence in health care.
 She has lead several quality improvement initiatives within her organization and is a valued leader both at work and in her volunteer positions on the Canadian College of Health Care Leaders Executive and SafeCare BC’s Board of Directors.
 Carin is a surveyor with Accreditation Canada and a Leading Practice Reviewer with Health Standards Organization (HSO).

 Carin was first elected to the board in 2015, and re-appointed for another three-year beginning February 1, 2018.
-She has been an active member on the Inquiry Committee since 2014 and was appointed as the board representative to the committee as of February 1, 2016.
+She is currently the chair of the Board.

 Debbie Ruggiero, Kelowna